catseye/Maxixe/doc/Design.md

 *   **Generality**: instead of coding the rules for Existential Instantiation (etc) in the proof language, we have coded constraints on hypotheses and conclusions which allow rules like EI to be written.
+It's basically a [natural deduction][]-like system in which propositional logic, predicate logic, and other logics (ones that don't rely too heavily on side conditions for their rules) can be captured.

 *   **Predicate Logic**: see the Generality point above.
-It's probably close, but I wouldn't put money on it quite yet.
+I believe the examples show that a significant portion, if not all, of first-order logic, can be coded in Maxixe.

 *   **Correctness**: see the Disclaimer in the README.
-It's probably close, but I wouldn't put money on it quite yet.
+It's probably very close, but I wouldn't put money on it quite yet.
+Bugs are always possible.

 Related Work
 ------------